FACT-Finder-Web-Components/shopware6-plugin/README.md

 ![Page Builder CMS Blocks](docs/assets/page-builder-cms-blocks.png "Page Builder CMS Blocks")
 ![Page Builder CMS Preview](docs/assets/page-builder-listing.png "Page Builder CMS Preview")

+Offered Cms Blocks and Elements are designed to work on pages of type `LandingPage`.
+There is a type `CategoryPage` but the builtin validation will not allow saving that prepared page, unless it contains at least one default Product Listing Block.
+The block `FACTFinder Web Components Listing` is unfortunately not taken into account.

+All elements are available under the category `Commerce`

 ### Element Settings

 Each of the element of given block contains dedicated configuration which allows to configure them without necessity of adding hardcoded values in the templates.